kdonavin/bash_guide/README.md

   - `mv file.txt dir1/`: moves `file.txt` in CWD to `dir1` OR
   - `mv file1.txt file2.txt`: changes the name of `file1.txt` to
     `file2.txt`
-- `nano`: terminal text editor
-  - `nano 'file.txt'`: opens `file.txt` for editing
 - `pbcopy` (OSX only) - copy to clipboard
 - `pbpaste` (OSX only) - paste from clipboard
-- `ps`: list processes running on computer.
-Example:
-  `ps -ax -o pid -o ucomm` prints out a list of names for processes and their respective process ID numbers (PID).
 - `pwd`: print the current working directory
-- `read`: read user input, e.g., `read name` stores the next user input in a variable `name`.
-The `s` (silent) option hides the user input, such as for passwords.
 - `rm`: remove file or directory.
 For example `rm file1.txt` removes ‘file1.txt’ from current directory.
   - `-R`: recursively delete all files and directories within the